Jumitti/r.sine-easter_eggs/README.md

 ## Sorted words and examples

 ``output`` (and version) are the post-processing folders.
 Sometimes my script makes errors because it goes too fast for server responses I think.
-So I go through the word list several times to be sure.
+So I go through the word list several times to be sure and I have a ``False Discovery Rate (FDR)`` folder to test it.

 Here, I explain in more detail my reasoning and how I sorted.

 - **Cond1**: random image → ```random_pictures.txt``` (e.g. https://r.sine.com/index for legal reasons, I don't display random images)